topo-gps/ios-manual/en/compass_direction.rst

 Finding a compass direction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To find a compass directions, you first have to :ref:`enable the route course markers <ss-settings-route-course-markers>` in the settings.
+To find a compass direction, you first have to :ref:`enable the route course markers <ss-settings-route-course-markers>` in the settings.

 Then you can :ref:`plan a route to a point <sec-route-plan>`, for example with the transportation means 'Crow fly'.